 - County overhead at current rate

-Before the recount starts and by 8:30 a.m. on each day of the recount, the requestor of the recount shall pay to the Registrar of Voters a sum sufficient for that day's recount as determined by the election official.
+Before the recount starts on each day of the recount, the requestor of the recount shall pay to the Registrar of Voters a sum sufficient for that day's recount as determined by the election official.
 If the advance deposits are not paid, the Registrar of Voters will terminate the recount.
 The money deposited is returned to the requestor if the recount changes the outcome of the election (CA Elections Code Sec.15624).

 Order of Precincts

 If the initial request for a recount does not specify the order of precincts, the Registrar of Voters will determine the order of any count.
 Any change to the order must be requested in writing and approved by the Registrar of Voters.